Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 To see during the day:

-Flower Dome conservatory and Cloud Forest with seasonal floral displays, indoor gardens, and the misty waterfall.
+Visit the Cloud Forest (photo above) and the Flower Dome conservatory with seasonal floral displays, indoor gardens, and the misty waterfall.

-The Floral Fantasy exhibit is also a great daytime activity with floral displays and a 4D ride.
+The Floral Fantasy exhibit is another daytime activity with floral displays and a 4D ride.

 To watch at night:

-OCBC Skyway to experience the glowing Supertrees during the Garden Rhapsody light show.
-The first time I saw this was during Singapore’s 50th anniversary and it was unreal!
+The first time I saw the show was during Singapore’s 50th anniversary and it was unreal laying down and looking up at the trees.

 Your last day in Singapore will depend on your flight out, but schedule some time in to explore the Jewel Changi airport area before you board.